Web-Development-Environments-2022/205963135/README.md

 ## Overview

 This is a simple website, mainly HTML, css and a few Javascript script codes.
 I did my website on the cartoon Alma Madrigal from the Disney movie Encanto.
+The top menu has icons of the subject it linked to, for example the question mark icon is about me, the photos icon is Alma's photos and so on.

 ## What's the site contains?